jdgies/Course3Assignment/README.md

 ---
 title: "README: Getting & Cleaning Data Course Project"
 author: "Jennifer Gies"
-date: "June 1, 2016"
+date: "June 4, 2016"
 ---

 # Course 3 Assignment
 Assignment: Getting and Cleaning Data Course Project

 ## Introduction
-This README.md file describes the steps performed to transform, tidy and analyze the <i> Human Activity Recognition Using Smartphones Data Set </i> found here:
+This README.md file explains how all  the scripts work and how they are connected.

+<i> Human Activity Recognition Using Smartphones Data Set </i> found here:

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 The exercise was undertaken for the Course Project for JHU Getting & Cleaning Data - Course 3 in the Data Science Specialization.
-Instructions are included at the bottom of this file.
+Original Assignment Instructions from JHU are included at the bottom of this file.

+## Scripts
+The run_analysis.R script performs the data transformation as described below and in the CodeBook.md

+Files used from the UCI HAR Dataset include:
+- 'activity_labels.txt' : activity labels for each of the numbered activities [1:6]
+- 'features.txt' : data feature labels for 561 column variables of the X_test and X_train data
+- 'train/X_train.txt' : Training data set (7352 obs. of 561 variables)
+- 'test/X_test.txt' : Test data set (2947 obs. of 561 variables)
+- 'train/y_train.txt' : numbered activities [1:6] for training data
+- 'test/y_test.txt' : numbered activities [1:6] for test data
+- 'train/subject_train.txt' : The numbered subject (subjectid) performing the training activity [1:30]
+- 'test/subject_test.txt' :  The numbered subject (subjectid) performing the test activity [1:30]

-## Data Preparation
+## Data Transformation Steps

 <b>Step 1:</b> Get Data:
 <li> - The run_analysis.R script reads in applicable files from the "UCI HAR Dataset" as downloaded and extracted from the url above.